 “I plan to do so when I go to Spain.
 I hope to visit you while passing through and to have you assist me on my journey there, after I have enjoyed your company for a while.”
 (Romans 15:24)

 So, he is talking about taking the gospel where it has not gone before.
 The great apostle says he needs help from a local church.
-The local church is to be a sending church.
-Paul and his apostolic team were sent out from a local church in Antioch.
+The local church is to be a sending church. “how can they preach unless they are sent? (see Romans 10:13-15) Paul and his apostolic team were sent out from a local church in Antioch.
 (Acts 13:1-4) They first submitted to leadership and taught in the local church and were accountable and involved in the local church.
 (Acts 11:26) How about you?
 Are you even a member of a Biblical sound local church?
 Are you committed to your local church?
 Christ loved the Church, the body of Christ spread throughout time and nations and cultures and died for her.
 (Ephesians 5:25; Revelation 5:9; Acts 20:28) The local church is dear to God, and local churches are His instruments of being salt and light in the world.
 (Revelation chapters 2-3) The Apostle Paul is asking the local church in Rome to help him on his way to Spain, the frontiers.
 That has been our vision and desire for many years.
-We have spent the last 16 years ministering among a people group who did not have much gospel light for centuries.
+We have spent the last 25 years ministering among a people group who did not have much gospel light for centuries.

 Paul calls this vision and desire, to go to Spain, where Christ is not named, an “ambition” in Romans 15, verse 20.
 He says, “It has always been my ambition to preach the gospel where Christ was not known, so that I would not be building on someone else’s foundation.”
 And in Verse 21, Paul backs up his godly ambition with an Old Testament quote, from Isaiah 52:15, “Rather, as it is written: “Those who were not told about him will see, and those who have not heard will understand.”